eaardal/cognitio/README.md

 - The edit button in the upper right hand corner doesn't work, same situation as above.
 - Detecting file changes and automatically reloading cheatsheets seems flaky when the app is built for distribution but works fine during development.
 - No view/inapropriate view when there are no entries in the `cheatsheets` list (in `cognitio.yaml`).
+- Some cards are very wide if lines are very long, responsiveness needs adjustments.

 ## How to get started